YoelSam1/Yoel-Portfolio1/README.md

 # Description

-Hi Welcome i am an Frontend Developer Student from Noroff online school. in this Portfolio i am showcaseing my project for the first year i have been working and lerning on.
-The projects honing my skills and showcasing how far i have come and to testament to the dedication and creativety i have putten though out the year as i explore the fascinating word of web development.
+Hi Welcome i am an Frontend Developer Student from Noroff online school. in this Portfolio i am showcaseing my project for the first year i have been working on and learning.
+The projects honing my skills and showcasing how far i have come and for testament to the dedication and creativety i have though out the year as i explore the fascinating world of web development.

 # Portfolio